Toniosai/first-webiste/README.md

 # first-webiste
-This is my first website, hosted on Netlify
+This is my first website, and a bunch of other simple HTML pages I was working on.